scottmconway/nfg-bylaws/bylaws_pandoc.md

 ## ARTICLE X
 Proposed amendments to this constitution shall be put in writing, and presented at a regular meeting of this grotto.
-All regular, associate, and honorary members shall be informed that the amendment will be voted on at the next regular meeting.
+All grotto members shall be informed that the amendment will be voted on at the next regular meeting.
-If the Executive Committee has approved the amendment, a majority vote of Regular, Associate and Honorary grotto members is required for adoption.
+If the Executive Committee has approved the amendment, a majority vote of grotto members is required for adoption.
-If it has rejected the amendment, a 2/3 majority vote of all Regular, Associate, honorary members is required for adoption.
+If it has rejected the amendment, a 2/3 majority vote of all grotto members is required for adoption.
 Mailed ballots, signed and received in time for the meeting, will be accepted.

 ## ARTICLE XII